JunkaiDong/junkaidong.github.io/music.md

 ## Music

 I play three kinds of instruments: piano, pipe organ, and [Guqin (古琴)](https://en.wikipedia.org/wiki/Guqin).
-I have recorded videos of myself playing and I find them rather amusing: they can be found on my [bilibili](https://space.bilibili.com/441831401) account.
+I have recorded videos of myself playing: they can be found on my [bilibili](https://space.bilibili.com/441831401) account.

 \toc